JordanDworaczyk/TEST/README.rst

 About
 ~~~~~~
-The purpose of this project is to create trading bots that can profit from
+The purpose of this project is to create trading bots with the capabilites to profit from
-volatility within cryptocurrency markets, and to support contributors
+volatile cryptocurrency markets, in addition to supporting contributors
 with code that can grow and secure their own financial wealth.

 Furthermore, the goal of this GitHub Repo is to build and foster an open source
 community of developers and traders who can benefit and contribute to making
-this project stronger.
+this Traderbot stronger.

-The project is currently being worked on by a *"small-team-of-one."*
+This project is currently being worked on by a *"small-team-of-one."*

 If you are interested in joining the project or have any questions slide into the Discord server and say, "Hi!"